kwrooijen/feit/README.md

 ### System

-Under the `rooij.system` namespace, all system parts are defined.
+Under the `feit.system` namespace, all system parts are defined.
 Scene, Entity, Component, Handler, Middleware, Reactor, Ticker.
 System is responsible for setting up your game, it's the first thing that happens.
 Once this is setup, it won't be referred again, it's purely to bootstrap your system.
 This is mainly